PA Bill Number: HB283

 5-Minute Handbook for Grassroots Activists

-We’ve been a gun rights activist organization for over 20 years.
-We’ve spent a lot of time for the first few years learning the basic rules of politics because there wasn’t a definitive rule book like the one you are now reading.
+We’ve been a gun rights activist organization for over 25 years.
+We’ve spent a lot of time, for the first few years, learning the basic rules of politics because there isn’t really a guide or compilation of definitive rules like the one you are now reading.

 The next 5 minutes you spend reading this might save you 5 years of otherwise wasted time and energy.
 If you've been in the gun rights game for a while, this handbook will be the fastest refresher course you've ever taken.